 To see upcoming offerings and register for the classroom BCA course (E0276), visit the FEMA training website and search the course catalog for “Benefit-Cost Analysis.”
 You can also download the training materials used in the classroom course.

-FEMA’s BCA Helpline is available to provide assistance using the BCA Toolkit.
+FEMA’s BCA Helpline is available to provide assistance using the BCA Toolkit, including with troubleshooting technical issues.
 The BCA Helpline cannot review or perform benefit-cost analysis.
 For help reviewing or performing BCA, or to ask eligibility or policy questions, please contact your local state hazard mitigation officer.

 The BCA Helpline’s hours are 9 a.m. – 5 p.m.
 (EST), Monday through Friday.
 Email questions to firstname.lastname@example.org or call toll free at 1-855-540-6744.